Commercial real estate in the United States: overview

 Description.
-Unofficial, up-to-date Cornell University Law School website containing the Uniform Commercial Code.
+Unofficial, up-to-date Cornell University Law School website containing the Uniform Commercial Code (UCC).

 Description.
-Official, up-to-date US Environmental Protection Agency website containing the text of and background on the All Appropriate Inquiry Rule.
+Official, up-to-date US Environmental Protection Agency website containing the text of and background on the All Appropriate Inquiry Rule (AAIR).

 Description.
-Official, up-to-date US House of Representatives website containing the text of the US Bankruptcy Code.
+Official, up-to-date US Government Printing Office website containing the text of the US Bankruptcy Code.

 Description.
 Official, up-to-date Federal Trade Commission website containing the text of and background on the Hart-Scott-Rodino Act of 1976.

 Description.
 Official text of the Obama Administration's explanation of its FY2017 Proposed Budget, including its proposal to limit the deferral of gain for Section 1031 Exchanges to US$1 million per taxpayer, per year (page 118).